Seanghor/Wep-Application-Devolopment-Assignment-G5/README.md

 # Dear, my beloved teacher:
-## For each assignment we have each branch in this repository, then you have to go to each brach to see our assignment
+## For each assignment we have each branch in this repository, then you have to go to each branch to see our assignment

 # Group5
 ### Hai Seanghor